cloux/cloux.github.io/init/index.md

 <a href="https://devuan.org/os/init-freedom/"><img src="if.png" align="right" style="padding:30px;"></a>
 # Init systems - overview

 This is a quick overview of some popular [init systems](https://wikipedia.org/wiki/Init), not a complete documentation of all their features.
-Init systems not being actively used in current distributions were left out.
+Init systems, not being actively used in current distributions, were left out.
 Implementation details are omitted, things are simplified and generalized, sometimes at the expense of accuracy.
-This is deliberate, in order to keep this as readable as possible by normal users and administrators.
-The goal is to show main differences in the basic concepts, highlights, drawbacks, and use cases.
+This is deliberate, in order to keep this as readable as possible for normal users and administrators.
+The goal is to show main differences in the basic concepts, point out highlights, drawbacks, and [use cases](https://en.wikipedia.org/wiki/Use_case).

 ### About init